On this page:

 Research Services will terminate any sub-awards dependent on the transferring funds.
 Research Accounting will work with sub-awardees to ensure that all required reports are returned into Research Services.

-Based on SFU Policy A 30.08, equipment purchased from external funds or with university funds (including internal research funds) belongs to SFU.
+Equipment purchased from external funds or with university funds (including internal research funds) belongs to SFU.
 This equipment will remain with the university and the leaving PI will not transfer it to a new institution.

 Equipment purchased with funds from a Canadian granting Council or research contract, may be transferred to another Canadian university when a PI leaves SFU provided that the equipment is not necessary for the research activities of other researchers at SFU.
 Otherwise, the equipment will remain at SFU.
-Please check the procedure of transferring research equipment to another Canadian institution.